The Vatsala Durga Temple is located Bhaktapur Durbar Square.

 Did you know?

 There is a second smaller bell on the temple's plinth which is known as 'the barking bell'.
 It was placed there by King Bhupatindra Malla in 1721 to counteract a dream he had.
 It is said that dogs bark and whine if the bell is rung.

-Finally in 2017 reconstruction work began on the iconic stone temple.
-Work is estimated to take up to two or more years to be complete.
+In 2017 reconstruction work began on the iconic stone temple.
+Work is estimated to take up to three or more years to be complete.